Why is typography so important?

-Whenever you need to write some article or a piece of text that’s going to be seen somewhere, the first thing you (should) ask yourself is: which font am I going to use?
+You are writing an article or a piece of text that’s going to be seen somewhere?
+The first thing you (should) ask yourself is: which font am I going to use?
 If you plan on using more than one font, you should know some basic things about choosing and matching more fonts.

 There is no right or wrong way to choose or match more than one font for a written piece.
 Still, like the basic typographic rules mentioned in our Typography 101 article, there are some standards that generally result in visually attractive and readable letter formations.
 Like most general guidelines, these may not always apply to your project, but nine out of ten times they will at least help you eliminate the least functional combination as well as some critical errors.

 Before I spring some heavy typography knowledge on you, I’ll introduce some basic typographic terms such as typeface and type classification.
 After reading this you will understand how seemingly small changes in type design can greatly affect the look and feel of whatever it is you are writing.

 If you have ever read anything about typography, you probably came across both of these terms and might wonder what the difference is.
 Well, a typeface is a set of typographical symbols and characters that share common design features.
 It includes letters, numbers and any special characters which we use to put together words and sentences on paper and screen.

 Generally, we defined font as a complete character set within a typeface.
 It comes in a specific size and style.
 For example, Roboto Thin Italic is a different font from Roboto Black Italic, but both fonts are within the same typeface – Roboto.
 And Roboto is a different typeface from Gotham or Times New Roman.

 So when people talk about fonts, what they are talking about are typefaces or type families (groups of typefaces with similar or related design).